ibbles/LearningUnreal/Blueprint Interface.md

 )
 Drag of the [[Actor]] reference output pin and search for the name of the function you want to call.
 Interface functions will have a `(Message)` suffix in the list and the node has an open envelope icon.
-When the Actor receives the message the [[Blueprint Events|Blueprint Event]] that implements that Blueprint Interface function in that Actor's [[Blueprint Class]] will be executed.
+When the Actor receives the message the [[Blueprint Event]] that implements that Blueprint Interface function in that Actor's [[Blueprint Class]] will be executed.
 Messages can be sent to any [[Actor]], even those that don't implement the corresponding interface.
 Such messages are ignored by the receiving [[Actor]].
 Because of this the one sending the message doesn't need to know the exact type of the thing that is receiving the message.